top of page

 So let’s do the math:

-You’ll also pay Circle S Meats when you pick up your pork for any extras like:
+You’ll also pay Circle S Meats when you pick up your pork for processing and any extras like:

 • Sausage seasonings